Published on May 15th, 2020 | by Daniel Sherman Fernandez0

 The Genuine Maintenance programme further extends the range of after-sales services offered by Ferrari to satisfy clients wishing to preserve the performance and excellence that are the signatures of all cars built at the factory in Maranello which has always been synonymous with leading-edge technology and sportiness.

-The 812 GTS is available from the base price of RM1,538,000 (before duties, customization options, taxes and insurance).
-To make an appointment for private viewing between now and 31 May or for further details, contact the Ferrari Malaysia Showroom.
+The F8 Spider is being introduced at the base price of RM1,178,000 (before duties, customization options, taxes and insurance) and is available for private viewing in Malaysia from now until 31 May.
+To make an appointment or for further details, contact the Ferrari Malaysia Showroom.